zeroDivisible/windbag/README.md

 I didn't had an opportunity to do so during my normal job and always wanted to do something more ambitious using mentioned tools.

 On a daily basis, I'm working with servers using [Extensible Provisioning Protocol](http://tools.ietf.org/html/rfc5730).
 Most of the code is old enough to remember the beginnings of steam engines (or at least it feels like that), I wanted to create a programmable tool which might ease the pain of testing parts of the non-testable (legacy) server calls.
-Without any refactorings, the easiest way of doing this is by directly sending EPP messages and validating the responses.
+Without any refactorings, the easiest way of doing this is by directly sending EPP messages to test servers and validating the responses.

 While implementing the whole tool, I will try to be generic enough, so introduction of new protocols which the server will be capable of speaking to, should be relatively straightforward.